drug-design/course/docs/chapters/structure-based-design-case-studies.md

 #### Analysis of the Factor Xa and DX-9065a Complex (4/4)

-The interactions of DX-9065a when it binds to factor Xa are represented in the following diagram.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/analysis-factor-xa-dx-9065a-complex-44-1eda7de0'><i class='fa fa-play' aria-hidden='true'></i></button>The interactions of DX-9065a when it binds to factor Xa are represented in the following diagram.

 ![](https://media.drugdesign.org/course/structure-based-design-case-studies/fxa_1_4_4_0_1.png){: loading=lazy }